Pink Sands and Azure Seas: The World’s Most Photogenic Beaches

 • Result: Water turbidity decreased by 15% over two years, resulting in even "bluer" photos for guests and a 95% customer satisfaction rating based on the "purity" of the experience.

-Location Primary Color Geological Origin Best Access Method Professional Difficulty
+Location Primary Color Origin & Access Difficulty

-Papakolea (Hawaii) Olive Green Olivine Crystals 4-Mile Hike Hard
+Papakolea (Hawaii) Olive Green Olivine Crystals.
+4-Mile Hike.
+Hard

 Common Mistakes to Avoid